The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: The turnover scale as a probe of the epoch of matter-radiation equality

 From this information we can now derive the probability that we have detected a turnover\footnote{We note that, strictly speaking, a calculation of the likelihoods would require evaluation of the full covariance matrix, however for our two large catalogues that we are running the current analysis on, the window function is significantly compact at and around the turnover scale as to minimise the effect of our diagonal covariance assumption in \Eqn{eq:FKPCov2}.}.
 From the constraint that $p_{\rm no-turn} + p_{\rm turn} = 1$, and that the ratio of likelihoods is proportional to the probability ratios $L_{\rm no-turn}/L_{\rm turn}= p_{\rm no-turn}/p_{\rm turn}$, we have: \ba p_{\rm turn} = 1 - p_{\rm no-turn} = \frac{1}{1+{\mathcal R}_{\rm rel} }\ . \ea Thus, for each power spectrum measurement, we can calculate the $\chi^2$ value for both models, the relative probability, and then $p_{\rm turn} $.

-\Figure{fig:lightcone1:turnover_prob} shows the turnover probability as a function of survey limiting magnitude, and for the three different scenarios listed above.
-We see that the ability to detect a turnover scale with 95\% confidence (dashed line) in our magnitude limited catalogues is only achievable for our deepest two mocks ($m_{\rm lim}=21$ and $m_{\rm lim}=22$), and only when we employ the FKP weighting scheme.
+\Figure{fig:lightcone1:turnover_prob} shows the turnover probability as a function of survey limiting magnitude, and for the three different cases listed above.
+We see that the ability to detect a turnover scale with 95\% confidence in our magnitude limited catalogues is only achievable for our deepest two mocks ($m_{\rm lim}=21$ and $m_{\rm lim}=22$), and only when we employ the FKP weighting scheme.
 This result is independent of whether we use our actual measurements from the lightcones, or from the theoretical predictions.
 Conversely, in the absence of an optimal weighting scheme, we find that this simpler approach cannot unambiguously discern the turnover scale.

-\Figure{fig:lightcone1:turnover_params} shows the joint 2-D and 1-D posterior distributions for the $k_0$ and $\alpha$ parameters from the MCMC analysis for the deep $m_{\rm lim}=22$ catalogue.
+\Figure{fig:lightcone1:turnover_params} shows the joint 1-D and 2-D posterior distributions marginalised over all other parameters, for the $k_0$ and $\alpha$ from the MCMC analysis, and for the deep $m_{\rm lim}=22$ catalogue.
 These are the key parameters that determine whether the data has a turnover or not.
-The bottom left panel shows the $68\%$ and $95\%$ joint contours as the lighter and darker shaded regions, respectively.
-The top left and bottom right panels show the 1-D posteriors.
 We see that the joint constraints from all three scenarios considered find similar values for the turnover scale, with the FKP weighted data giving $k_0 = 0.0141 \pm 0.0015 \kMpc$.
-This value is within $1.5$ sigma of the actual value for the turnover of the underlying linear power spectrum $k=0.0164\kMpc$ (denoted as the vertical dashed black line in the plot).
-We note that the slight bump in the measured power spectra at around $k \simeq 10^{-2}\kMpc$, which can be seen in Figs. \ref{fig:lightcone1:pk_mags_plots} and \ref{fig:lightcone1:pk_mags_plots_weights}, has the effect of flattening the top of the power spectrum.
-This has the effect of dragging the best fit turnover scale towards slightly larger scales.
-Nevertheless, we also note that the joint constraints for the best-fit turnover slope parameter are, for the FKP weighted data, $\alpha = 1.15^{0.25}_{-0.46}$.
-Thus the no turnover case corresponding to $\alpha = 0$ can be convincingly rejected for this sample.
+This value is within $1.5\sigma$ of the actual value for the turnover of the underlying linear power spectrum $k=0.0164\kMpc$ (represented in the plot as the vertical dashed black line).
+We also find that the joint constraints for the best-fit turnover slope parameter are, for the FKP weighted data, $\alpha = 1.15^{0.25}_{-0.46}$.
+Thus the no turnover case corresponding to $\alpha = 0$ can be convincingly rejected in our mock samples.

+It is interesting to note that the slight bump in the measured power spectra at around $k \simeq 10^{-2}\kMpc$, which can be seen in \Fig{fig:lightcone1:pk_mags_plots_weights}, slightly flattens the top of the power spectrum.
+This has the effect of dragging the best fit turnover scale towards slightly larger scales and our range of values for $k_0$ lie slightly below the actual value of $k=0.0164\kMpc$.
+This analysis demonstrates some the difficulties in accurately measuring the turnover scale \cite[for another recent look at this issue, in the context of HI surveys, see][]{Cunnington2022}.